by Barex Aster

 Up the stairs opposite to the double doors sat a black-framed and red-cushioned throne.
 A statue of a woman in flowing robes and armor on both sides stood frozen in a graceful pose.
 They both reached out to each other with closed eyes and a soft grin, mirroring each other in every way.
 Golden light from the colored windows behind the throne shimmered upon the dozens of blades and shields that decorated the back of the dark-colored throne.

-Kara appeared crouched on her left knee several meters from the stairs and facing the throne.
+Kara appeared crouched on her left knee several meters from the stairs and facing the throne, as if catching herself from a fall.
+Her faded yellow ponytail shifted around her neck a bit as her head tilted down, the bangs of hair that ran alongside her white cheeks dangled in front of her face.
 She stood and took a quick glance around before making her way to the stairs.
 “Ganyu,” she called.

 The pointy nose of a middle-aged man appeared from behind the throne.
 His partially bald head shimmered the golden glow from the windows as he walked out.
 “I trust your glimpse in the Time Nexus was uneventful, My King?”
 He stood at the left side of the throne, his hands behind his back.